Mangal Pandey – The candle that enlightened the India’s lamp of freedom

 The reason for Mangal Pandey’s such behavior was because the rumor had spread that the bullet cartridge used in the Enfield P53 rifle was greased with animal fat, which was not consumed by Hindus or Muslims.
 It was said that the Britishers did it intentionally.
 This incident was believed to have provoked all other Indian soldiers across the nation which led to a series of revolts in the whole nation.

 His execution on 18 April but was preponed 10 days prior as the British Officers feared for the outbreak of a bigger war because some reports said that Pandey was not completely in his conscious of his actions.
 He is considered as a great contributor in India’s Independence.
-Government also issued a postage stamp in honor of his work.
+The government also issued a postage stamp in honor of his work.

 Written By: Priyanka Kammar